As we get older, so do our pets.

 BLOODWORK is very important when using these long term.

-And if so… I’d sure love to hear them!!!
+And if so… We’d sure love to hear them!!!